New Hampshire Highway System: Major junctions and route concurrencies

-New Hampshire, in contrast to most other states, normally signs route junctions using green guide signs (similar to those found on freeways) instead of individual sign and shield assemblies.
-New Hampshire also signs nearly all route concurrencies in the same way.
-However, as signs are being replaced, they are now more often replaced with traditional sign assemblies.
+New Hampshire, unlike most other states, has traditionally signed route junctions and concurrencies using green guide signs (similar to those normally found on freeways) instead of individual sign and shield assemblies.
+However, as signs are being replaced, they are now more often replaced with traditional sign assemblies, especially on non-freeway routes.

 Unnumbered state highways

 Several unnumbered roads also are maintained by the state, including: